 Windshield Wiper Care

-If you want to protect your blades, or if your wiper blades skip or squeak, use a product like 303 Wiper Treatment.
-If you have expensive after-market blades, 303 Wiper Treatment will make them last twice as long.
+Do you have expensive after-market blades?
+303 Wiper Treatment will make them last twice as long.

 Final Touches on Automotive Glass

 You need to do something if your car is a year or more old.

 A close inspection may reveal a lot of dirt buildup.
 Where’s that you say?